Look at the label inside your favorite dress.

 Synthetic fabrics tend to trap heat.

-They don't breathe as easily as natural fibres.
+They don't breathe as easily as natural fibers.

 And they rarely become more comfortable with age.

-Natural fibres behave differently — Cotton softens; Linen relaxes; Silk adapts.
+Natural fibers behave differently — Cotton softens; Linen relaxes; Silk adapts.

 They move with the body instead of sitting on top of it.